jimeh/git-aware-prompt/README.md

 quotes.
 A set of color variables have also been set for you to use.
 For a list of available colors check `colors.sh`.

+To show if the current branch as stashes associated with it add `$git_stash` to your `PS1` variable.

 ## Updating